mansam/fossbox/content/jtmengel-week-4.md

 Author: jtmengel
 Tags: legacy, foss@rit
 Category: legacy
-Summary: This week has been a little bit crazy; between my hours trying to get an ...
+Summary: This week has been a little bit crazy; between my hours trying to get an example of DirtySprite and Sprite objects running with print outs to the terminal, I've been helping out a friend with programming a plugin to parse .pdb (Protein Database) files and process the information through some calculations specified by some unfortunately complicated-looking statistical equations.
+In what spare time I have, I've been drawing from an excellent workshop book on anatomy and stance.
+The biggest obstac ...

 This week has been a little bit crazy; between my hours trying to get an example of DirtySprite and Sprite objects running with print outs to the